toddledev/documentation/docs/13-contexts/01-overview/index.md

 ---

 # Contexts
 Contexts in Nordcraft provide a way to share data and functionality between components at different levels of your application hierarchy.
-Unlike attributes and events which work primarily between directly connected parent and child components, contexts allow for communication between ancestor and descendant components at any level.
+Unlike attributes and events which work between directly connected parent and child components, contexts allow for communication between ancestor and descendant components at any level.

 In traditional component architecture, data typically flows in two ways:
 - **Downward**: From parent to child via attributes